phetsims/qa/doc/qa-book.md

 #### Other Possible Cases

 If you feel that a translation does not fit one of these cases for one reason or another, ask Katie.
-Oliver may also be able to help, especially if a decission about publishing needs to be made.
+Oliver may also be able to help, especially if a decision about publishing needs to be made.

 ***